LivingWithHippos/server-stuff/README.md

 `      - SUBDOMAINS=www,`

 Set your sub-domains here.
 These are the ones you want to provide https for, and they need to be the same used in the various Ngix *.conf* files.
 For example, if I want to install [portainer](https://www.portainer.io/) and my *portainer.subdomain.conf* contains the line `    server_name portainer.*;` I will need to set it as `      - SUBDOMAINS=www,portainer`.
 They can be easily switched to anything you want, like `    server_name coffee.*;` and `      - SUBDOMAINS=www,coffee`, making it reachable under `coffee.mycooldomain.com`.
 Extra subdomains are not a problem.
 If you want to put your applications under a subfolder of your main domain, like `mycooldomain.com/coffee`, you don't need to add them under `SUBDOMAINS`.
+Subfolders are harder to set up so I´d avoid them where possible.

 `      --e EMAIL=`